Musicforthemorningafter: Reception

-The album was well received by critics.
+Musicforthemorningafter was well received by critics upon release.
 MacKenzie Wilson of AllMusic wrote, "The year 2001 belonged to Yorn, and his critical praise was not unwarranted, with Musicforthemorningafter marking the stunning beginning of a long, varied career."
+In his review for Drowned in Sound, Gareth Dobson singled out "Strange Condition", calling it "brilliant West Coast college rock".
+Sean Slone, writing for Ink 19, called the album's production "arresting and continually interesting", while criticizing Yorn's vocals.